 Trainer Difficulty Tweaking

 This tip only applies to smart trainer users.
 In races do you typically overtake riders on short climbs, then need to put down extra power to stay with the pack on descents?
 That’s the joy of racing against “dumb” trainer users.
-(For the details of why this happens, read “Using the Trainer Difficulty Setting in Zwift.”)
+(For the details behind why this happens, read “Hanging with the Group Over Gradient Changes” and “Using the Trainer Difficulty Setting in Zwift“)

-Many Zwift races allow power ups to be used, so why not begin the race with a useful power up?
-Ride through the start/finish banner, a KOM banner, or a sprint banner to grab a power up before joining the group at the start gate.
+Many Zwift races allow powerups to be used, so why not begin the race with a useful one?
+Ride through the start/finish banner, a KOM banner, or a sprint banner to grab a powerup before joining the group at the start gate.

-The aero boost, feather, and van are all useful power ups in races.
+The aero boost, feather, and van are all useful powerups in most races.
 Not sure what each does?
-Learn more about power-ups in Zwift >
+Learn more about powerups in Zwift >